jeffboody/libai/readme-nn.md

-The following gradients may be computed during the forward pass (i.e. the forward gradients) which will be cached for use by the backpropagation procedure.
+The following gradients may be computed during the forward pass (i.e. the forward gradients) which will be cached for use by the backpropagation algorithm.

 	dy/dxi = df(X,W)/dxi
 	dy/dwi = df(X,W)/dwi